Veterinary Public Health

 What is Salmon Poisoning Disease (SPD)?

 SPD is a disease that makes dogs severely ill.
 Symptoms include fever, vomiting, diarrhea, bloody diarrhea, lethargy, enlarged lymph nodes, physical collapse and death.
 Dogs with SPD need to be treated by a veterinarian.
-Illness usually starts about 5-7 days after the dog eats or licks an infected fish.
+Illness usually starts about 5-7 days after the dog eats or licks an infected raw fish.

 Despite its name, SPD is not caused by a poison.
 It is caused by a combination of a bacteria (Neorickettsia)and a parasite (Nanophyetus).
 Dogs can catch the illness very easily when they eat raw or undercooked salmon or trout.
 The infection is present in all parts of the infected fish, including the slime layer on the surface; one dog in LA County caught the disease after licking the ground where water had dripped off of an infected trout.
 This disease is most common in the Pacific Northwest area of the United States.